Florida Beverage Suppliers: Meet State Recordkeeping Requirement with 3 Record Types

 Three Key Record Types

-Florida alcoholic beverage suppliers–manufacturers, broker-sales agents, importers, and exporters–are required to meet specific recordkeeping requirements under Florida law and regulations.
-These requirements are summarized below.
-Meeting these requirements is best done by creating and keeping to following three record types:
+Florida alcoholic beverage suppliers–manufacturers, broker-sales agents, importers, and exporters–and distributors are required to meet specific recordkeeping requirements under Florida law and regulations.

 Inventory Records should be kept and updated reflecting all products in inventory at a given time.
 For manufacturers, inventory reports may take the form of production reports, which are updated to show each step in the production process, importantly including final packaging.
 For importers and exporters that maintain physical inventories, the inventory reports show indicate when products are added to inventory.
 Broker-sales agents, importers, and exporters that do not maintain physical inventories are not expected to have inventory reports.